docker-library/docs/php/content.md

 ### PECL extensions

+⚠️ Note: Installation of PEAR and thus also PECL with PHP is deprecated and thus subject to removal in a future PHP version.
+See also https://github.com/php/php-src/commit/e93d6d97aab7a5de1f7b8dc750ca9d08214de8c4.

 Some extensions are not provided with the PHP source, but are instead available through [PECL](https://pecl.php.net/).
 To install a PECL extension, use `pecl install` to download and compile it, then use `docker-php-ext-enable` to enable it:

 ```dockerfile